 Here’s a common question, about the use of corrective lenses while indoors.

-You have your normalized for distance vision, often emphasized for outdoor use.
+You have your normalized glasses for distance vision, often emphasized for outdoor use.
 And you have your differential glasses, for sustained single point focus close-up use.
 This invites the question what you might do with all the in between distances?

 Short answer: